There is a whole word of flying separate to commercial, scheduled flights.

 After all, you can even charter a Boeing 747 at around $30,000 an hour, which is Boeing’s largest long-haul passenger jet with 524 seats.

-Is it Better to Charter a Flight or Fly First Class?
+Should You Charter a Flight or Fly First Class?

 Chartering a flight and flying first class are both very expensive and out of the reach of most people.